specbug/tweet-analyzer/README.md

 ##Usage

-After you're done with all above steps and the code, make sure you've the buildozer.spe and the tweepy.txt file in same location and execute the following:
+After you're done with all above steps and the code, make sure you've the buildozer.spec and the tweepy.txt file in same location and execute the following:

   ~~~